VandinLab/CPhyT-GNN/README.md

 The model we propose works on input dataset of phylogenetic trees, organized into patients.
 The dataset must be saved in a `.txt` file, with an appropriate format.
-To see the format required by our model, take as examples the `breast_cancer.txt` and `AML.txt` files we provide inside the `data` directory.
+To see the format required by our model, take as examples the `breast_cancer.txt` and `AML.txt` files we provide inside the `data\cancer_progression` directory.

 # Train the Model